 The shadow rate by Wu and Xia (2016) has been subject to criticism (e.g., Krippner 2020).
 Hence, we explore the robustness of our results by using the shadow short rate (Krippner 2015) as alternative indicator of the monetary policy stance at the zero lower bound.
-Indeed, there are some differences visible in both composite indicators when inspecting the time series plots (see Figure A2 in Appendix A) and the bivariate correlations to the other variables in the VAR system (see Table A1 in Appendix A).
-Figures B1-B7 in Appendix B show the results of this robustness test.
-To facilitate the comparison across monetary policy indicators, the left panel in Figures B1-B7 replicates some of the baseline results from Section 3.
+Indeed, there are some differences visible in both composite indicators when inspecting the time series plots (see Figure B2 in Appendix B) and the bivariate correlations to the other variables in the VAR system (see Table B1 in Appendix B).
+Figures D1-D7 in Appendix D show the results of this robustness test.
+To facilitate the comparison across monetary policy indicators, the left panel in Figures D1-D7 replicates some of the baseline results from Section 3.

-As indicated by Figure B1, the state weights are very similar for both monetary policy indicators in the models for real loan growth ($\rho = 0.99$) and the credit spread ($\rho = 0.95$).
-This is also confirmed by the corresponding predicted probabilities of the logit submodels in Figures B2 and B4.
+As indicated by Figure D1, the state weights are very similar for both monetary policy indicators in the models for real loan growth ($\rho = 0.99$) and the credit spread ($\rho = 0.95$).
+This is also confirmed by the corresponding predicted probabilities of the logit submodels in Figures D2 and D4.
 However, the state weights of the model for credit standards differ - to some extent - from the baseline results.
 Although the peak for the crisis state is still found around the GFC and the correlation to the baseline weights is substantial ($\rho = 0.72$), the overall share of the crisis states is now larger with 19.2% as compared to the baseline model (13.9%).
-The differences also become evident when looking at the predicted probabilities of the logit submodels (Figure B3).
-Although credit standards are still a noticeable driver of the crisis state with probabilities varying between 14% and 46%, real GDP growth is clearly more important (94%-3%) when employing the shadow short rate as indicator of the monetary policy stance.
-Consequently, we have to tone down our conclusion from Section 3.
-The credit spread and - only to some extent - credit standards are the key determinants of the underlying state of the economy in the logit submodel.
+The differences also become evident when looking at the predicted probabilities of the logit submodels (Figure D3).